-President Nelson announced in the 188th Annual Session of General Conference that a temple will be built in Bengaluru, India.
+President Nelson announced in the April 2018 General Conference that a temple will be built in Bengaluru, India.
 While most members were certainly excited at the announcement, most don’t understand how incredible this actually is.

 The current world population is estimated to be 7.6 billion people, with 1.3 billion living in India.
 That’s right, 1,300,000,000 people live in India alone.
 That’s a lot of zeroes – and it’s also 17% of the world’s population.